FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSUpdateMore.md

 ![](/uploads/CleanIPPools-2.png)

+This will free up some ips for your next setup.

 ## An important change

 **From PKS 1.1.x you have to configure NSX-T in the Director** tile (in 1.0.x you had to configure it to "Standard vCenter networking"):